Perch: Internal anatomy

+Internal anatomy of yellow perch (P. flavescens).
+Gills (A), auricle of the heart (B), ventricle of the heart (C), liver (D), E: stomach (E), digestive cecum (F), swim bladder (G), intestine (H), testis (I), and urinary bladder (J).

 The esophagus is a flexible tube that goes from the mouth to the stomach.
 The stomach is connected to the intestine via the pyloric sphincter.
 The intestines of perch consist of the small intestine and large intestine; the intestines have many pyloric caeca and a spiral value, the small intestine consists of a part called the duodenum.
 The spleen is located after the stomach and before the spiral value.
 The spleen is connected to the circulatory system, not part of the digestive tract.
 The liver is composed of three lobes: one small lobe (includes the gall bladder) and two large lobes.
 Perch have long and narrow kidneys that contain clusters of nephrons which empty into the mesonephric duct.
 They have a two-chambered heart consisting of four compartments: the sinus venous, one atrium, one ventricle, and conus.
 Perch have a swim bladder that helps control buoyancy or floating within the water, the swim bladder is only found in bony fish.
 In perch, the duct connecting the swim bladder to the pharynx is closed so air is unable to pass through from the mouth, these fish are called physoclists.
 Specifically in perch, the gas bladder can vary from 12% to 25% of oxygen and 1.4% to 2.9% of carbon dioxide gas.
 Perch reproductive organs include either a pair of testes (sperm-producing) or a pair of ovaries (egg-producing).

-The above picture is a labeled image of the internal anatomy of the species Perch Perca flavescens.
-Each letter corresponds to an internal body part, A: gills, B: auricle of the heart, C: ventricle of the heart, D: liver, E: stomach, F: digestive cecum, G: swim bladder, H: intestine, I: testis, and J: urinary bladder.